kfillman/Misc_Projects/README.md

 # Misc_Projects
 Miscellaneous projects I've done over the years that have no overarching theme.
-Upload date often does not match when project was done.
-Many of these are unfinsihed, but I hope to eventually revist them.
+There are data analysis projects, games, and small projects that I used as learning exercises.
+I like to think of this repo as a little corner of my GitHub for passing interests and curiosities.